This Startup Is Using Sound Waves To Detect Breast Cancer Earlier Than Ever Before. Read BreastIT's Startup Story.

 The glove allows the user to use a less intrusive method to test for breast cancer quickly.
 The glove uses piezoelectric crystals, which in turn produce ultrasound to screen for cancerous cells.

 The sound waves reach the inner part of the breast, which then bounces off the breast tissue reflecting the waves and generates an image.

-This incredible startup story began in 2014, is ongoing and has a long journey ahead.
-The resilience, vested interest and pure passion of David and Moris will no doubt drive them to success and in turn create a tool which will help catch breast cancer early and prolong the lives of many.
+This incredible startup story began in 2014 and is ongoing with a long journey ahead.
+The resilience, vested interest and pure passion of David and Moris will no doubt drive them to success and in turn, create a tool which will help catch breast cancer early and prolong the lives of many.